numpy/numpy/doc/source/user/absolute_beginners.rst

 than Python.

 Working with mathematical formulas
 ----------------------------------

-Implementing mathematical formulas that work on arrays is one of the things that make NumPy so highly regarded in the scientific Python community.
+The ease of implementing mathematical formulas that work on arrays is one of the things that make NumPy so widely used in the scientific Python community.

 For example, this is the mean square error formula (a central formula used in supervised machine learning models that deal with regression):